-Emily Swafford of the American Historical Association presents to Villanova graduate and undergraduate students as part of "History Career Day" 2018.
+Emily Swafford of the American Historical Association presents to Villanova graduate and undergraduate students as part of "History Career Day" in 2018.

-The Lepage Center hosted its first-ever “History Career Day” on February 2nd, 2018.
-The keynote speaker was Emily Swafford, Manager of Academic Affairs at the American Historical Association.
-Additional speakers included Kristen Starnes, History Teacher at Country Day School of the Sacred Heart and History M.A., Villanova ('07); Theresa Altieri Taplin, Archivist & Collections Manager, Union League of Philadelphia and History M.A., Villanova ('12); and Sandra Krogulski, Manager, Accenture, and History B.A. ('09) and M.A. ('11), Villanova.
+Speakers at prior events have included: Emily Swafford, Manager of Academic Affairs at the American Historical Association; Kristen Starnes, History Teacher at Country Day School of the Sacred Heart and History M.A., Villanova ('07); Theresa Altieri Taplin, Archivist & Collections Manager, Union League of Philadelphia and History M.A., Villanova ('12); and Sandra Krogulski, Manager, Accenture, and History B.A. ('09) and M.A. ('11), Villanova.

 The American Historical Association (AHA) is leading a nationwide initiative on Career Diversity for Historians.
 Resources include: